 - Repeat for the rest of the cupcakes.

 Look at all those colorful eggs!

-I hope you are ready for Easter.
-I know it’s tradition to look for egg so I am going to do just that.
+I hope you are ready for Easter and it’s tradition to look for the egg so I am going to do just that.
 After we eat these bird nest cupcakes we are going to look for more bird nest with eggs so we can see the cute little baby birds this spring.
 I hope you find a few bird nests too!